Frequently Asked Questions

 For information on how to select an Adjudicator, please refer to Selecting an Adjudicator.

-To contact an Adjudicator, log in to ODACC’s Custom System and send a message through the “Messages” screen.
+To contact an Adjudicator, log in to ODACC’s Custom System and send a message through the “Messages” page.
 For further instructions on how to message the Adjudicator, please refer to Sending Messages to the Adjudicator.

 The Adjudicator will conduct the adjudication in the manner the Adjudicator determines appropriate, in accordance with s.
 13.12(4) of the Construction Act.
 Some adjudications may include a hearing by videoconference, some may require an in-person hearing, some may require site visits, and some may be in-writing only.
 For further information about the adjudication process, please refer to Adjudication Process.